ShubhamS32/Mobile3-Notes/README.md

 # Mobile Best Practices

 The goal of this guide is to present a set of best practices and style prescriptions for Android, Iphone and other mobile platform development.
-The practices that we follow helps other developers to understand the code much easily , the naming and the coding convensation not only helps the developers working in the same team but also very helpfull for any new person to understand and read the code.
+The practices that we follow helps other developers to understand the code much easily , the naming and the coding convensation not only help the developers working in a team but also helpfull for any new person to understand and read the code.

 ##Few of the naming convenstions that the mobile team follows are :
 * [Naming Projects](#naming-projects)